We use a systematic approach to manage climate risks.

 Managing risks and opportunities in our value chain

 We're also focused on opportunities to support decarbonization along our value chain.
 We pursue supplier management strategies that help us make more sustainable choices in what we buy and from whom.
 We work with EcoVadis to evaluate and improve our suppliers' environmental performance, recognizing that efficiency improvements throughout our value chain represent opportunities for saving costs and reducing our environmental impacts.
-PPG has also analyzed tier one suppliers’ carbon emission contribution and reduction potential of top raw materials which contribute to scope 3 emissions.
+PPG has also analyzed tier one suppliers' carbon emission contribution and reduction potential of top raw materials which contribute to scope 3 emissions.
 This analysis provides insights on potential scope 3 reductions and also sets the basis for further analysis on upstream value chain transitional risks related to shifting to a low carbon economy.
-Learn more about our work in the Supplier Sustainability section.

 Creating sustainably advantaged products and supporting more responsible processes along our supply chain are just a couple of the tools that we use to combat climate change.
 Industry-wide change and legislative support are important magnifiers of these efforts.
 Through our Government Affairs department and membership with trade associations and coalitions, we engage directly and indirectly on an ongoing basis with policymakers at the local, state and national levels on issues related to climate change.
 Two key focus areas are energy efficiency and clean energy generation.
 We support an “all-of-the-above” approach to energy generation, which includes clean energy generation methods such as wind and solar.
 We believe that clean energy generation must occur in a measured way, without significant price fluctuations and without harming our production, suppliers and business customers.

 We are constantly exploring ways to better support the growing industries that will aid the transition away from fossil fuels.
 As a producer of advanced coatings that go into clean energy generation, we closely follow the advanced energy manufacturing industry.
 We frequently support the advocacy efforts of wind, solar and other clean energy stakeholders.
 We also work with alternative energy providers to source more renewable electricity for our operations.
-Learn more about our use of low emission energy sources in the Energy section.